Small Screenshot CT

 What are AFS Contests?

-There are four RSGB AFS contests each winter.
+There are seven RSGB AFS contests in 2018/9 with a further event to be added in the winter of 2019/2020.
 They involve ‘teams’ of operators belonging to RSGB-affiliated societies (though not necessarily all RSGB members) who operate on behalf of their group.
-You may already have entered the 2m or 70cm AFS contests on SSB or FM.
-Both the HF AFS contests are held on 80m, CW and SSB.
-Both AFS events usually attract around 250 stations, representing 100 or so affiliated societies, and they are one of the best-supported UK contests.
-In contrast to the usual multi-operator contests, HF AFS teams usually consist of a number of club members who operate their own stations at home.
+The AFS contests above 30MHz take place on 6m, 2m and 70cm with the addition of a 4m event in 2019/2020.
+The HF AFS contests are 160m (Club Calls) with sections for SSB and SSB/CW and three 40/80m events for CW, Data modes and SSB.
+These events usually attract around 250 or more stations, representing 100 or so affiliated societies, and they are some of the best-supported UK contests.
+In contrast to the usual multi-operator contests, AFS teams usually consist of a number of club members who operate their own stations at home.
 Their scores are then added together to arrive at the team total.

 What sort of station do I need in order to take part?

-Anyone can make a useful contribution to AFS - every year entries are received from Novices and other QRP stations sometimes using as little as 1W output power, a direct-conversion receiver and a small wire or vertical antenna.
+Anyone can make a useful contribution to AFS - every year entries are received from beginners and other low-power stations.
 If you don’t make the ‘A’ team, you may be the leading entrant in the ‘B’ team.
 If you are not a member of a club (perhaps you should consider joining one!!) why not go on and have fun anyway.
 Send in your log as an independent checklog.
 You will assist the adjudicators and receive the proper credit in the contest report.

 What happens during the contests?

 Contest exchanges consist of callsign, signal report and a three-digit serial number starting at 001.
-An aspect of the CW contest which is of particular interest is the ‘QRS Corral’ around 3580kHz.
-This is a section of the band which is set aside for the exclusive use of stations sending at comparatively low speeds (12wpm or less) in order to encourage less experienced operators to take part and support their club.
+Above 30MHz, locator information is also exchanged.
+As you will see from the rules, in the 80m CW contest there is a ‘QRS Corral’ specified higher in the band.
+This is a section which is set aside for the exclusive use of stations sending at comparatively low speeds (10 - 20 wpm) in order to encourage less experienced operators to take part and support their club.
 Notwithstanding, you can always ask another station to slow down by sending "QRS".
 Do not be afraid to use this request as mistakes caused by excessive speed can cost points.
 All good operators should automatically attempt to match their speed to that of the person calling them.

 What happens after the contest?